typst/typst/tests/typ/code/import.typ

 #import a, c, from "target.typ"

 ---
-// Error: 19-21 file not found (searched at typ/code)
+// Error: 19-21 failed to load file (is a directory)
 #import name from ""

 ---